itsmenickfromschool/nickBurrChallenge05/README.md

 ## Collaborators

 This app was built by me, Nicholas Burr, however I did have some help with starter code provided by the EDX2U bootcamp.
 Additionally I had help from Trevor Oveson, one of my course Teaching Assistants learning about template literals.
-I also recieved some general coding suggestions and debugging help from the askBCS staff at EDX2U.
+I also recieved some general code suggestions and debugging help from the askBCS staff at EDX2U, specifically with putting items into localStorage from pressing the save button.

 Finally I used Jquery, as well as DayJS on this application.